Magnification: Maximum usable magnification

 Small, cheap telescopes and microscopes are sometimes supplied with the eyepieces that give magnification far higher than is usable.

+The maximum relative to the minimum magnification of an optical system is known as zoom ratio.

 "Magnification" of displayed images

 Magnification figures on pictures displayed in print or online can be misleading.
 Editors of journals and magazines routinely resize images to fit the page, making any magnification number provided in the figure legend incorrect.
 Images displayed on a computer screen change size based on the size of the screen.
 A scale bar (or micron bar) is a bar of stated length superimposed on a picture.
 When the picture is resized the bar will be resized in proportion.
 If a picture has a scale bar, the actual magnification can easily be calculated.
 Where the scale (magnification) of an image is important or relevant, including a scale bar is preferable to stating magnification.